 Many pharmaceuticals and modern medical prescription practices often mask the symptoms of age-related diseases without addressing their root causes, resulting in suboptimal outcomes for both longevity and healthspan.
 Our society increasingly seeks quick-fix pills rather than taking long-term responsibility for their health outcomes.

-However, advances in science have enhanced our understanding of genetic and epigenetic factors that affect healthspan, highlighting that quick-fix solutions do not exist and that sustainable health requires a comprehensive and proactive approach focusing on proper nutrition, regular appropriate physical activity, stress management, and minimising exposure to environmental toxins and pharmaceutical interactions.
+However, advances in science have enhanced our understanding of genetic and epigenetic factors that affect healthspan, highlighting that quick-fix solutions do not exist, and that sustainable health requires a comprehensive and proactive approach focusing on proper nutrition, regular appropriate physical activity, stress management, and minimising exposure to environmental toxins and pharmaceutical interactions.
 By aligning our modern lifestyles more closely with our biological needs, we can enhance our healthspan and enjoy a better quality of life as we age.

 What is Vascular Dementia and How is it Related to Cardiovascular Health